ryankaplan/pattern-based-ot/README.md

-# Pattern-based Operational Transformation
+# Pattern-based OT

-This is a server and client for a real-time collaborative document editor.
-The implementation is based on the Pattern-based Operational Transform algorithm as described in this paper.
+This is a server and client for the Pattern-based Operational Transform protocol as described in this paper.

-This is a toy and is not fully functional yet (e.g. documents aren't persistently stored and all clients start out with an empty document).
+I made this to learn about the paper and I consider it a toy - not a library ready for production use.
+Documents aren't persistently stored (all clients start out with an empty document), we don't deal with connection errors, and there are a host of other issues that I haven't found.
 I don't recommend using any of this as production/example code :)

 # Coming soon